 Robert Skotak says that director Joseph Newman intended for Reason, Domergue and Russell to under-react to the weird goings-on in Exeter’s mansion, because the characters are supposed to be hiding their suspicions.
 If so, it’s just poor direction — our Earth scientists just seem unaccountably passive and clueless.
 Perhaps rushed editing did away with indications to the contrary, but Newman’s direction overall is markedly disengaged.

 Skotak drops other hints as well.
 He says that director Jack Arnold admitted to him that he had little or nothing to do with This Island Earth; yet rumors persist that Arnold directed the entire Metaluna sequence.
-Skotak mentions optical expert David Horsley’s exit from Universal during production, but I believe elsewhere he explained that it was something of a protest move that backfired — Horsley found out that he could be replaced.
+Skotak mentions optical expert David Horsley’s exit from Universal during production, but I believe elsewhere he explained that it was a protest move that backfired — Horsley found out that he could be replaced.
 Skotak also helps squelch rumors that the uncredited Millicent Patrick designed everything worthwhile in the Universal makeup department, by handing most credit for the impressive Metaluna Mutant to the (equally uncredited) Jack Kevan.
 We don’t learn much new about the creation of the Mutant; Robert elsewhere wrote that the monster’s original brownish appearance was scuttled in favor of a blue-and-red scheme that looked more exciting in Technicolor.
 That jibes with his mention that Universal wanted the effects to at all times show off the Technicolor, as with the fancy multi-hued explosions.

 An okay docu-lite on This Island Earth is an extended cut of one produced in 2013; it’s good for generalized facts and whiz-bang graphics.
 The trailer is included along with three photo and art galleries.
 German lobby cards for the picture confirm Forry Ackerman’s info back in 1964, that the West German title was Metaluna 4 Antwortet Nicht.
-Joe Dante gives the movie his blessing on his Trailers from Hell trailer presentation.
+Joe Dante gives the movie his blessing with his Trailers from Hell trailer presentation.

 Reviewed by Glenn Erickson